Deathwatch (2002)

 Here's the bottom line alltogether: Man oh man not an original film like the makers tried so hard for this one to be in which they tried to blend a war film with a horror film using elements similar to Children of the Corn.
 It just doesn't work nor does it make sense in any way at all whatsoever.
 All the scene's take place at a war pit which is nothing special at all and it goes around in circles.
 I was nearly falling asleep to this and the only moments worth watching were the supernatural forces occurring and killing others along with the odd possessions too.
 The story clearly doesn't explain itself and if it did they didn't convince me at all.
 Skip this one by all means.

 The acting is not too bad but not enough to mention many actors since it all looked the same but leading actor Jamie Bell (Pfc.
 Charlie Shakespeare) as a teenage army soldier put alot into his part and never yet lost his focus on who he portrayed in the film.
+He shows off a some type of shyness as well as being soft spoken.
+Also was convincing by coming across as an intelligent type.
+Shows off a ton of energy when the horror and action kicks into this flick.

 Matthew Rhys